 Missing links is a term that describes gaps in the cycling network, and those gaps can be quite short.
 Adding another 100 m of missing path, connecting two other bike paths, makes a network.
-Without this short link, a cyclist may need to ride a much great distance.
+Without this short link, a cyclist may need to ride a much greater distance.

 At the 2016 ACT Election, ACT Labor promised several missing links.